eacl2023tutorial/eacl2023tutorial.github.io/index.md

 ## Date and Place

 The tutorial takes place on May 5, 2023, starting at 09:00.
-It will be hybrid, in Dubrovnik and streamed via Zoom.
+It takes three hours and will be hybrid, in Dubrovnik and streamed via Zoom.
+You can find the Zoom link below at the Underline Session.

 # Sessions